MongoDB Command

 Make sure to use MongoDB Extended JSON (v2) in your queries to prevent issues with complex data types (for example, UUID or Date).

-To run a MongoDB command, you simply need to select it in the action selection dropdown and provide the necessary parameters.
+To run a MongoDB command, you simply need to select it in the Action selection dropdown and provide the necessary parameters.
 UI Bakery will then execute the command using the db.command

 method behind the scenes.